cappuccino/cappuccino.org/source/learn/simple-outlineview.html.markdown

     @end

 Let’s go back to our AppController.j and import our previously created file:
-`@import "EmployeeData.j"`
+`@import "Employee.j"`

-Now, we can create the instance variable using the EmployeeData model and outlets for interaction between AppController and OutlineView.
+Now, we can create the instance variable using the Employee model and outlets for interaction between AppController and OutlineView.

     :::objj
     @implementation AppController : CPObject
     {
         @outlet CPWindow        theWindow;
-        @outlet CPOutlineView   _outlineView;
+        @outlet CPOutlineView   outlineView;
-        EmployeeData            ceo; // This will hold our root item EmployeeData            employee; // This will hold the leaf items }
+        Employee                _ceo; // This will hold our root item }

-Let's make a windowed application for this tutorial, by setting `setFullPlatformWindow:NO` in the `awakeFromCib` method:
+Let's make an application in a window for this tutorial, by setting `setFullPlatformWindow:NO` in the `awakeFromCib` method:

     :::objj
     - (void)awakeFromCib